Appliance Energy Usage

 * Estimates based on average appliance efficiency.
 Solar output calculation assumes ~4 peak sunlight hours per day.

-How much did you enjoy Electricity Unit & Cost Calculator?
+How much did you enjoy Electricity Unit Calculator?

 Related Tools